 Prioritization 6.0 (SPOT 6)

 SPOT 6 refers to the process that guides the development of a 2023-2032 Statewide Transportation Improvement Program (STIP).
-It is anticipated to begin in late 2019.
+It began in late 2019.

 Part One: Submittal of Candidate Projects